 When you’re looking at products to buy, the first thing that might influence your decision is the packaging and labelling.
 So, it’s common for businesses to try and make their product look as great as possible at the point of sale.

 But at what point does this become false or misleading?
-And how can customers be protected?
+And how can customers be protected in 2025?

-This is why labelling and packaging is such a heavily regulated area.
+This is why labelling and packaging remains such a heavily regulated area.
 The main pieces of legislation to look out for are the Fair Trading Act 1986 (FTA) and the Consumer Guarantees Act 1993 (CGA).
+These laws have continued to be enforced rigorously in 2025 to ensure transparency and protect consumer rights.

-It’s important that businesses understand their obligations under the FTA and CGA (as well as other relevant laws) to avoid penalties and, in serious cases, a stressful lawsuit.
+It’s crucial that businesses understand their obligations under the FTA and CGA (along with other relevant laws) to avoid penalties and, in severe cases, costly litigation.
+For additional guidance on legal risks in commercial contracts, see our contract review advice.

-Here’s a guide to help you through labelling and packaging requirements in New Zealand.
+Here’s an updated guide to help you navigate labelling and packaging requirements in New Zealand in 2025.

 What Does The FTA Say?

-The FTA encourages fair trading in New Zealand, such as protecting consumers from making purchases based on misleading or deceptive information.
+The FTA is designed to encourage fair trading in New Zealand, protecting consumers from purchases based on misleading or deceptive information.
 Two main takeaways from the FTA are:

 Examples

-A cleaning product that claims to kill 100% of bacteria when there is no scientific data or testing to support this will be considered misleading and deceptive.
+A cleaning product that claims to kill 100% of bacteria without any scientific data or accredited testing to support this claim will be deemed misleading and deceptive.

-If a blanket claims it is made of 100% silk when it is actually only 50% silk, this is misleading and deceptive.
+If a blanket advertises itself as being made of 100% silk when it is actually only 50% silk, this too is misleading and deceptive.

 What Happens If I Don’t Comply?